Chorus One Knowledge Base

 For DeFi Users

-Stakewise v3 caters to users seeking yields by providing osETH tokens, tradable in decentralized exchanges or minted within vaults.
+StakeWise V3 caters to users seeking yields by providing osETH tokens, tradable in decentralized exchanges or minted within vaults.

 osETH integrates slashing protection, and ensures that staked capital is not co-mingled across funds, thereby offering a less-risky, diverse marketplace for users to mint osETH and use it in DeFi.